jolonf/Buddy/README.md

 ## Overview

-Buddy is a macOS SwiftUI application developed as an experiment in AI coding and exploring the capabilities of Large Language Models (LLMs) in a development context.
+Buddy is a macOS SwiftUI application developed as an experiment in AI coding with local LLMs connecting to LM Studio.

 **Disclaimer:** This project is purely experimental and intended for learning and exploration purposes.
 It is **not** a polished product, is likely unstable, and is not suitable for production use.